Moldova–Romania border

-The Republic of Moldova–Romania border is the international border between Republic of Moldova and Romania, established after the dissolution of the Soviet Union.
+The Republic of Moldova–Romania border is the international border between the Republic of Moldova and Romania, established after the dissolution of the Soviet Union.
 It is a fluvial boundary, following the course of the Prut and Danube.
 The boundary is 681.3 km long, including 570 m along the Danube.

 It is part of the external border of the European Union that runs from Criva (48.26389°N 26.62500°E) in the north-west to Giurgiulești (45.46667°N 28.21389°E) in the south-east.

 Border crossings

 A list of border crossings along the border between Republic of Moldova and Romania.

 Opening times vary from crossing to crossing as well as from season to season.